zix99/sshsysmon/readme.md

     ./sshmon.py summary <myconfig.yml>

 It also can be told to use various templates.
 See templating section below.
+Eg, to use the html template:

+    ./sshmon.py -f html summary <myconfig.yml>

 #### Check